How much does it cost to install access control system?

-What is biometric installation?
+What is biometric access control installation?

 Biometric installation is the process of deploying hardware and software that uses unique physical characteristics—such as palm vein patterns, fingerprints, or facial features—to verify identity and control access to a facility or system.
 A professional biometric access control installer like ePortID handles everything from mounting contactless scanners at doors, turnstiles, or gates to integrating them with existing controllers via Wiegand or OSDP protocols, configuring user enrollment, and setting up real-time audit trails.
 The result is a secure, touchless access system that verifies identity in under 2 seconds with 99.99991% accuracy, eliminating the vulnerabilities of cards, PINs, and passwords.